-Do I need to be an NJCL to participate in this exam?
+Do I need to be an NJCL member to participate in this exam?

 No. Any school, chapter, or organization may participate regardless of whether they are members.
 However, NJCL chapters pay no additional fee for shipping and handling, which is $15 for all other participating organizations in the U.S. and $25 for those outside the U.S.

 Who may register or proctor students for this exam?

 Those registering for this exam and/or proctoring this exam must be adults over the age of 21.

 What is the best way to prepare my students for the exam?

 Please see the individual exam pages for study guides, as well as materials for you and your students to download.
 We highly encourage students to download the free exams and exercises.
 As an organization, the NJCL has been administering exams to students for almost 50 years.

 How long has the National Junior Classical League (NJCL) been administering this exam?